bixb922/freezefs/README.md

 If the deploy option is used, the files and folders of the frozen files are copied to the standard flash file system.
 This enables installing configuration and data files when booting the MicroPython image the first time.

-## Feedback
-Please leave feedback in the issues section.
-If it works for you, please star the repository.

 ## Installation
 The software is implemented in two files: freezeFS.py for the PC and vfsfrozen.py for the microcontroller.